-Someone told me a long time ago that in Delhi, Holi is onset of Summer and Dusserah is onset of winter.
+Someone told me a long time ago that in Delhi, Holi is the onset of Summer and Dusserah is the onset of winter.
 I have never experienced both in Delhi to judge the authenticity.
 However, in my part of the world in West Bengal, if there are two things which used to be like warning bells for the last phase of winter – it was “The Calcutta Book Fair” (An annual book exhibition cum sale which is amongst the biggest fairs in Kolkata) and Saraswati Puja, the goddess of studies and Bengalis’ own Valentines day.

 Ranga alu or sweet potato is another ingredient very typical of winter in Bengal.
 Nowadays, they are available for an extended period but it is in winter and around Sankranti, that a whole lot of desserts are made with ranga alu.
 One of them is ranga alur roshopuli.
 Ma used to make it for many winters but after my marriage, I don’t remember Ma making ranga alur roshopuli.
-It is afterall very time consuming and takes some effort as well.
+It is after all very time consuming and takes some effort as well.

-Here are my other winter tales –
+So, until next winter, here are my other winter tales –

 Winter Tales I – Cauliflower, Cricket and memories

-Winter Tales II – Memories of Orange and Orange swiss Roll
+Winter Tales II – Memories of Orange and Orange Swiss Roll